chisun-joung/veracode-manual-for-gitlab/README.md

 3. Policy Scan
 The yml part of the policy scan defines when the Veracode Policy Scan should run.
 In this case it should run on a scheduled basis on the `main` branch and not on pushes and not on the `my-feature-branch` branch.
-This example shows it will use the above mentioned include [veracode_sast_sandbox_scan](https://gitlab.com/veracode-gitlab-manual/pipeline-templates/-/blob/main/Veracode-Scanning/veracode_sast_sandbox_scan.yml).
+This example shows it will use the above mentioned include [veracode_sast_policyscan](https://gitlab.com/veracode-gitlab-manual/pipeline-templates/-/blob/main/Veracode-Scanning/veracode_sast_policy_scan.yml).
 You need to provide a one variables for it work properly.
 - VERACODE_FILEPATH
 The file path to the binary/binaries to be uploaded for scanning.

+Example yml
 ```yml
 veracode_sast_policy_scan:
     stage: Security_Scan